Bali is the paradise island that most people dream about! I want to explain the 5-day itinerary in Bali for

 Bali is in UTC+08:00 time zone, and if you’re travelling there from Europe like I was, chances are that you will feel the jet lag.

-My body had no idea that it has to go to sleep at midnight, and I couldn’t sleep until 4 am.
-Guess who missed breakfast the next morning?
+My body had no idea that it had to go to sleep at midnight, and I couldn’t sleep until 4 am.
+Guess who missed breakfast on the first morning in Bali?!
+Well, that was me; I didn’t even hear the alarm.

-I didn’t even hear the alarm.
 My advice is to try to adapt to the local time in Bali before you arrive.

 Where to stay in Bali, Indonesia?